MAA-Contest-Tester/search/README.md

 ## Fetch Data

 Run `go run ./backend/main.go dump (output json)`.
-This will fetch the full dataset, which may or may not work.
+This will fetch the full dataset, which may sometimes fail because of network errors.

 You could also do `go run ./backend/main.go dump -C contests/(preference.json) (output json)`, which will only pick a specific set of contests to fetch.